Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Introduction

-A pivotal role in the development of magnonic devices is played by the damping of the spin-waves \cite{Chumak2015,Joshi2016,Duine2018}.
-Except for the Landau mechanism, spin-waves can also scatter considerably on crystal imperfections \cite{Buczek2016}.
-Remarkably, NC magnets cannot be fully grasped within the linear spin-wave theory and their magnons undergo intrinsic damping due to two-boson interactions even at absolute zero \cite{Chernyshev2009,Zhitomirsky2013,Park2020} contrary to the case of collinear ferromagnets \cite{Paischer2024}.
+A pivotal role in the development of magnonic devices is played by the controllability of the spin-waves' damping \cite{Chumak2015,Joshi2016,Duine2018}.
+To begin with, they can scatter considerably on crystal imperfections \cite{ Buczek2016, Paischer2021, Paischer2021a, Paischer2024 }.
+Moreover, the NC magnets cannot be fully grasped within the linear spin-wave theory and their magnons undergo intrinsic damping due to two-boson interactions even at absolute zero \cite{Chernyshev2009,Zhitomirsky2013,Park2020} contrary to the case of collinear ferromagnets \cite{Paischer2024}.
+Finally, in metals, the collective density modes can interact with the single electron-hole pairs which leads to their possibly pronounced Landau decay mentioned above.
+The mechanism was put forth by Landau to explain the plasmon attenuation \cite{Landau1946} and stems from hybridization of the collective charge and spin density modes with single electron-hole excitations.
+In the case of collinear magnons, these states involve particles of opposite spins (up holes and down electrons for strong ferromagnets \cite{Paischer2024a}).
+This simple picture is lost when the transitions stem from the NC band structure and the concept of the Stoner excitation must be revised \cite{Eilmsteiner2026a}.
+This is achieved natively in the NC LRTDDFT formalism.

-Prompted to close this important methodological gap, in this paper, we present the first computer implementation of the LRTDDFT for NC magnets and deploy it to study collective spin excitations in representative members of the NC kagome antiferromagnets (KAF) \cite{Park2018,Park2020}.
+We apply our scheme to study the collective spin excitations in an important member of the frustrated NC kagome antiferromagnet (KAFM) family, Mn$_{3}$Ir \cite{Park2018,Park2020}.
+Here, we are motivated by the fact that the kagome lattice gives rise to many remarkable properties, including Berry curvature, massive Dirac fermions, quantum Hall effect, topological states, and unconventional superconductivity \cite{ Kida2011, Ye2019, Chen2021, Jiang2021, Zhao2021, Guo2022 }.
+From the magnetism point of view, a long overlooked property of the KAFM is their inherently spin-polarized band structure persisting despite the vanishing net magnetization \cite{gurungNearlyPerfectSpin2024b,huSpinHallEdelstein2025}, akin to the altermagnetism reported in the collinear magnets \cite{ Mazin2022, Smejkal2022, cheongAltermagnetismNoncollinearSpins2024, mazinAltermagnetismThenNow2024, Maznichenko2024a, Sandratskii2025 }.
+It turns out that this NC altermagnetism gives rives to a series of novel magnonic effects, including exotic magnon chiralities and a polarization-dependent Landau damping \cite{Eilmsteiner2026a}.
+A related phenomenon was reported in collinear compensated ferrimagnets \cite{Odashima2013} but has not been investigated in the NC case whatsoever.

 The paper is organized as follows.
-Sections \ref{sec:Formalism} and \ref{sec:Implementation} expose the underlying formalism and our implementation based on the Korringa-Kohn-Rostoker Green's function method.
-In section \ref{sec:Results}, we discuss the dispersion, Landau damping, and spatial shapes of magnons for the representative members of the NC KAF.
+Sections \ref{sec:Formalism} and \ref{sec:Implementation} expose the underlying formalism and our computer implementation based on the Korringa-Kohn-Rostoker Green's function method.
+In section \ref{sec:Results}, we concentrate on the spin density response of an archetypical KAFM, Mn$_{3}$Ir.
+We discuss the magnon dispersion and the chirality-selective Landau damping, and proceed to the real-time and real-space analysis of the spin-wave modes, outlining their prospects in the the terahertz spintronics.